-As users enter form data, we'll capture their changes and update an instance of a model.
-We can’t lay out the form until we know what the model looks like.
+As users enter form data, you’ll capture their changes and update an instance of a model.
+You can’t lay out the form until you know what the model looks like.

-A model can be as simple as a “property bag” that holds facts about a thing of application importance.
+A model can be as simple as a “property bag” that holds facts about a thing of importance for the app.

 Hero class with its three required fields (

 lib directory, create the following file with the given content:

 It’s an anemic model with few requirements and no behavior, good enough for the demo.

 alterEgo is optional, so the constructor lets you omit it;

 You can create a new hero like this:

 Create a basic form

 An Angular form has two parts: an HTML-based template and a component class to handle data and user interactions programmatically.
 Begin with the class because it states, in brief, what the hero editor can do.